 Each subject's data was analyzed, creating a difference image between the item recognition and control effects.
 These images were analyzed with a one-sample t-test, yielding a random effects analysis that accounts for intersubject differences.

-This study used randomization within and across subject and hence permits the use of a randomization test.
-Although randomization tests require no distributional assumptions, they only make a statement about the data at hand.
-To generalize to a population we need to use a permutation test.
+While this study used randomization within and across subject and hence permits the use of a randomization test, we will use a permutation approach to generalize the results to a population (See §2.5 above).